Weakly Private Information Retrieval from Heterogeneously Trusted Servers: WPIR: The Maximal Leakage Setting

 \subsection{Heterogeneous Trustfulness: Numerical Results}

-The numerical comparisons shown in Fig. \ref{fig:MaxL} illustrate the performance of the proposed variant TSC code with escape retrieval symbols.
-Our newly proposed code (referred to as Optimal WPIR$^\#$) establishes a new benchmark point of minimum download cost and leakage trade-offs, while the symmetric reduced W-PIR$^{\#}$ code is no longer optimal in the heterogeneous setting.
-Numerical results under both homogeneous and heterogeneous settings verify the result established in Theorem \ref{theorem:allocations}: the optimal $(\rho, D)$ trade-offs under the Max-L metric can be achieved by employing a probabilistic sharing of direct download from the most trustworthy server and the original TSC strategy without any permutation.

-Additionally, the probability distribution identified for the heterogeneous W-PIR$^{\#}$ code is equally optimal in a homogeneous server environment.
-In simpler terms, this approach is a blend of two components: a fully public segment, which is accessible to the most trusted server which is equally trusted in homogeneous cases, and a completely private segment.
-The balance between these two parts is crucial, as it precisely dictates the level of privacy leakage involved in this trade-off.
+The numerical results shown in Fig. \ref{fig:MaxL} compare W-PIR$^\#$ with TSC (without $p_{\#})$, reduced W-PIR$^\#$ and numerically optimized W-PIR$^\#$.
+Our newly proposed code (referred to as W-PIR$^\#$) establishes a new benchmark point of minimum download cost and privacy leakage trade-offs, which is validated by numerically solving W-PIR$^\#$ with convex programming tools.
+The numerical results in both homogeneous and heterogeneous settings corroborate the result established in Theorem \ref{theorem:allocations}: the optimal $(\rho, D)$ trade-offs under the Max-L metric can be achieved by employing a probabilistic sharing of direct download from the most trustworthy server and the original TSC strategy without any permutation.
+The balance between the fully public segment to the most trustworthy server and the completely private segment is crucial, as it precisely dictates the level of privacy leakage involved under this trade-off.
 This is logical, as using the most trusted server minimizes leakage, suggesting that retrieving the entire message from this server is a viable strategy.
+We further note that the probability allocation of W-PIR$^{\#}$ in the heterogeneous setting is equally optimal in the homogeneous setting.
+Although the reduced W-PIR$^{\#}$ is as good as the W-PIR$^{\#}$ in the homogeneous setting, it is no longer optimal in the heterogeneous setting.
+As the number of servers and messages increases, W-PIR$^{\#}$ achieves the most favorable $(\rho, D)$ trade-offs compared to other schemes with an increasing divergence.